 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.

-Election of chairperson
+Election of chairperson / president and other officers

-The directors must elect a director as the company’s elected chairperson,
+The directors must elect a director as the company’s elected chairperson, referred to as president.

-In addition to the president, the directors may elect a Vice President from the Australian members, a Vice President from the New Zealand members, a Treasurer Term of office
+In addition to the president, the directors may elect a Vice President from the Australian members, a Vice President from the New Zealand members, a Treasurer (must reside in Australia), a Secretary (must reside in Australia) as per clause 56 and a deputy secretary from New Zealand members.

+The terms of office for all officers shall be one year, with re-election to the roles required each year immediately after election of the new directors.

+Term of office

 At each annual general meeting: